In This Article

 Pregnant women may want to take DNA tests for several reasons.

-For some, it sparks their curiosity to learn more about their family history and genetic traits.
+For some, it sparks their curiosity to learn more about their family’s medical history and genetic traits.

 Other women take DNA tests before their child’s birth.
-It helps them become aware of potential health risks that may affect their pregnancy or their baby’s health.
+It helps them become aware of potential health risks affecting their pregnancy or their baby’s health.

 In rare cases, a pregnant mother may need DNA evidence to obtain legal rights for their baby.
 Establishing paternity can help with child support, child custody, benefits, and inheritance.